-In this manner, we sin less and our hearts are purified, preventing the shubuhāt (doubts) from entering our hearts.
-We are able to clearly see the truth and submit to it more willingly.
+In this manner, we sin less, our hearts are purified, and we are able to clearly see the truth and submit to it more willingly.
 We become closer to our Creator, attaining genuine happiness and contentment, and advancing towards our eternal home.
 Allah says, "And as for those who feared standing before their Lord and restrained themselves from (evil) desires, Paradise will certainly be (their) home" (79:40-1).